 If you choose to require a security deposit, the security deposit cannot exceed the amount of one month’s rent.
 You should hold the security deposit in an interest-bearing savings account.
 The rental agreement should specify how the deposit will be used, where the money will be held, when and in what circumstances it will be returned, and the interest rate that will be paid.

-You can require an additional security deposit if the tenant has a pet; however, the pet deposit cannot exceed $2,500 or an amount equal to 2 months’ rent.
+You can require an additional security deposit if the occupant has a pet; however, the pet deposit cannot exceed $2,500 or an amount equal to 2 months’ rent.

 As a landlord, you are required to comply with the requirements of building and housing codes relating to health and safety.
 You are required to: